 4. Identify high-risk systems.
 Review the HR area, credit decisions, and automated processes with direct impact on individuals in particular.

 5. Begin high-risk compliance.
 For systems falling under Annex III: establish risk management system, data governance, technical documentation, and human oversight.
-Deadline: August 2026.
+Deadline: 2 August 2026 under current law, provisionally set to move to 2 December 2027 under the Digital Omnibus of 7 May 2026.

 📘 Enterprise AI Infrastructure Blueprint 2026 - Article Series